 Your furnace heats your home by taking in air, warming it, and dispersing it through your home via ductwork and in-room vents.
 During the spring and summer months, your unit accumulates dust as well as allergens and indoor air quality contaminants including pollen, mold, and pet dander, which are then circulated through your home when you turn on the heater.
 The immediate effects of encounters with these pollutants can include:

 - Irritation of the eyes, nose, and throat

 Long-term effects from the presence of these pollutants sometimes involve:

 - Respiratory diseases

 - Heart disease

 Dr. Adrian Casillas, an assistant professor of medicine in the division of clinical immunology and allergy at the University of California, at Los Angeles, School of Medicine suggests that one way to cure this problem is to have your heating ducts cleaned prior to firing up your furnace for the first time.
-In addition to cleaning your ducts, Gator Air & Energy will also conduct a thorough inspection to check your ducts for holes and leaks, hidden restrictions, and insufficient insulation that could be costing you extra money each month on your energy bill.
+In addition to cleaning your ducts, Gator Air & Energy will conduct a thorough inspection to check your ducts for holes and leaks, hidden restrictions, and insufficient insulation that could cost you extra money each month on your energy bill.

 Annual maintenance can also save the cost of an emergency call for a costly repair.